Hypfer/Valetudo/docs/_pages/general/newcomer-guide.md

 ## How can I contribute to Valetudo?

-### As a regular user

-You don't need to be a developer to contribute to Valetudo, because the best way to support the project is to support other Valetudo users of which there are quite a few.
+Generally speaking, the best way to contribute to Valetudo is to support other Valetudo users.

-Just stick around in the Telegram Group, the IRC and/or the GitHub Discussions :)

-### As a developer

-If you're a developer, the usual stuff applies.
-They may be Issues tagged with "Good First Issue" which should be the right place to start.

-If you intend to open a PR, please make sure to make yourself familiar with the [PR Template](https://raw.githubusercontent.com/Hypfer/Valetudo/master/.github/PULL_REQUEST_TEMPLATE.md).
+For anything beyond that, make sure to familiarize yourself with the [CONTRIBUTING.md](https://github.com/Hypfer/Valetudo/blob/master/CONTRIBUTING.md)

-If you intend to add a new feature, you should expect the discussion thread to be open at least a few weeks until you can start working on that.
-Please note that no response doesn't mean yes.
-PRs not following these rules will be closed without further discussion